 Composite Bonding – Procedure

 Most composite bonding treatments can usually be completed in 1 or at most 2 visits to the cosmetic dentist.
 The first visit involves a dental assessment to examine the health of your gums and teeth.
-The dentist will also discuss your dental needs and aspirations, the cosmetic results you would like to achieve and then suggest treatment options to you, including tooth bonding, composite and porcelain veneers, explaining the advantages of each option in regard to the results you desire.
+The dentist will also discuss your dental needs and aspirations, the cosmetic results you would like to achieve, and then suggest treatment options to you, including tooth bonding, composite and porcelain veneers, explaining the advantages of each option in regard to the results you desire.
 Treatment can typically be started on the same day.
 If not, the second appointment is when the dentist will commence treatment.
-The cosmetic dentist will apply composite resin material to the teeth and sculpt it into the desired shape.
+The cosmetic dentist will apply the composite resin material to the teeth and sculpt it into the desired shape.
 The resin will then be hardened to provide the results you requested.
 Appointment duration typically depends on the complexity and nature of the changes you want to make to the shape and size of your teeth.
-Usually, composite bonding treatment can be completed in 1-2 hours for relatively straight forward cosmetic treatments.
+Usually, composite bonding treatment can be completed in 1-2 hours for relatively straightforward cosmetic treatments.